 Some key ingredients we can bring are an open heart and mind, a positive perspective, patience and trust in your instincts.
 Add loving support and some informed guidance, and you will most likely feel more calm and competent.
 Receiving appropriate lactation support and care when early challenges arise can make all the difference in keeping you comfortable and confident.

-- A 2 hour-session with a feeding observation
+- A 2 hour-session in-home with a feeding observation

 - A pre and post feeding weight